Rallying is popular in South and Central America. Recently, female drivers have started to enter the major events.

 Meliza Prevedello – rallies in her native Argentina.
 She prefers big, powerful cars, and drove a Subaru Impreza in 2014.
 Her best finish was second, in the Rally de Londres.
 She was also seventh in the Rally de Aimogasta y La Costa Riojana.
 Her car for 2015 was a Mitsubishi Lancer Evo IX, which she campaigned in the Argentine championship.
 She was fourth in the RC2N/JR section of the Rally Argentina, which was her best result of the year.
 She scored another top ten in the Los Glaciares Rally, and was a regular presence in the top fifteen of Argentine rallies.
 2016 was a strong year for her, driving the Lancer.
 She earned a sixth place in the Rally Uniendo Valles de Cordoba, and won her class.
 Earlier in the season, she was eleventh in the Rally of Cordoba, and was second in class.
 Her media profile received a big rise due to her Cordoba heroics.
+In 2017, she got back into the top ten, finishing tenth in the Tafi de Valle Rally.
+She was also fourteenth in the Rally San Juan and fifteenth in the Catamarca Rally.
 She started rallying in the Impreza in 2013, and she is nicknamed “Princess” by the Argentine motoring media.

 Alicia Reina - has been rallying in her native Argentina since 2008.
 Her first car was a Fiat 147, which was then replaced by a Fiat Palio.
 She won her class in the 2008 Salta Rally, one of the first events she entered.
 She has continued to drive in Argentine rallies through 2009 and 2010, still in the Palio, and is usually in the top three of the 2WD class.
 Her first IRC outing, the 2010 Rally Argentina, resulted in a 27th place overall, third in group N2 and second in the 2WD class.
 In 2011, she entered several Argentine rallies in a Mitsubishi Lancer Evo IX.
 Her best finish was ninth overall, in the Rally del Surubi-Goya.
 She rallied the same car, in Argentina, in 2012.
 Sadly, she did not finish any of her five events, although one was cancelled due to bad weather.
 She did one rally with the Lancer in 2013, before switching to a Fiat Palio, running in the Junior class.
 She was 15th overall in the Rally des Misiones, and third junior driver in the Rally Centenario Villa Carlos Paz, 17th overall.
 She was a rival to Nadia Cutro.
 In 2014, she entered the Dakar Rally in a Toyota pickup.
 She finished the rally in 60th place.
 In 2015, she contested the Dakar again.
 Stage rallying had not been forgotten in the interim, and she competed in the Vuelta de la Manzana Rally in Argentina, driving a Mitsubishi Lancer to 19th overall.
 In 2016, she rallied a Toyota SRV in the Dakar once more, but went out on the fourth stage.